zahidhasanpapon/chrome-extension/README.md

 2. Click "Block Site" to add it to your blocked list
 3. When you visit a blocked site, you'll see a block page instead
 4. Use the "🔓 Unblock" button to remove sites from your blocked list

+### Weather & Prayer Times

+1. Allow location access when prompted (or use default location)
+2. Weather information and prayer times load automatically
+3. Times update in real-time throughout the day
+4. Mock data is shown if APIs are unavailable

+### Tabby - Bookmark Groups

+1. **Creating Groups**:
+   - Click the extension icon to open popup
+   - Review current tabs and select desired ones
+   - Enter a descriptive group name
+   - Click "Save Selected" to create the group

+2. **Opening Groups**:
+   - Open the extension popup
+   - Find your group in the "Saved Groups" section
+   - Click "Open" to launch all tabs from the group

+3. **Managing Groups**:
+   - View all saved groups with metadata
+   - Delete groups with confirmation
+   - Groups are automatically sorted by creation date

 ### Export/Import